Our Wonderful Earth

 2. Orbit - The particular and definite elliptical path in which a planet (or satellite) always remains, is called the orbit of that planet (or satellite).

 3. Full Moon Night - A night when the moon is visible from the earth as a full sphere is called the Full Moon night, and it occurs once a month.

 4. New Moon Night - The fifteenth night after the Full Moon night, when the moon is not visible at all in the sky, is called the New Moon night.

 5. Constellation - A group of several stars which can usually be recognized by a definite pattern is called a constellation.
 An example is Ursa Major.

-6. Planets - A celestial body which revolves around a particular star in an orbit, and gets all its light from that star, is called a planet.
+6. Planets - A celestial body that revolves around a particular star in an orbit, and gets all its light from that star, is called a planet.
 Earth is a planet.

-7. Satellites - A celestial body which revolves around a planet in a particular orbit is called a satellite.
+7. Satellites - A celestial body that revolves around a planet in a particular orbit is called a satellite.
 The moon is a satellite of the Earth.